Improvement of industrial statistics and development of indicators of industrial performance for policy-relevant analysis in CIS countries

 UNIDO Statistics has long-standing experience in providing technical assistance to countries in the region.
 Recently, UNIDO has enhanced its policy advisory service to Member States for which timely and reliable statistics are indispensable.
 In the process of capacity development, an effective statistical information system must be established for subsequent policy-related projects to be successful.
 The business register, an expected outcome from this project, will be instrumental for policy advisory services at enterprise level, while aggregated statistics will meet the analytical requirements at the macro level.

 The project is funded from voluntary contributions by the Russian Federation.

-The objective of the project is to improve the institutional capacity of the Commonwealth of Independent States (CIS) implementing the recently adopted international standards of industrial statistics to enable the region’s NSOs to produce timely and internationally comparable statistics relevant to industrial development policy.
+The objective of the project is to improve the institutional capacity of CIS countries implementing the recently adopted international standards of industrial statistics to enable the region’s NSOs to produce timely and internationally comparable statistics relevant to industrial development policy.

 The project targets both data producers and data users.
-Data producers learn methods and procedures to harmonize national industrial statistics with international standards.
-Users are provided with internationally comparable data that are essential for analysis of performance and other policy relevant topics.
+Data producers will learn methods and procedures to harmonize national industrial statistics with international standards.
+Users will be provided internationally comparable data that are essential for analysis of performance and other policy relevant topics.

 The rationale behind the regional approach is justified by the fact that there are many similarities between the industrial statistical system of Russia and those of other CIS countries.
 Two obvious benefits of implementing new standards in CIS countries in cooperation with Rosstat are noteworthy.
 First, Rosstat has considerable experience and technical capacity in introducing new standards.
 Second, training activities, which will be an important part of the project, will be held in Russian and will be the medium of training for all countries.